Where sex matters | Prisons

 All individuals who are transgender must be initially allocated to part of the [prison] estate which matches their legally recognised gender.

-England and Wales Policy
+England and Wales policy

 Males who identify as transgender women but who do not have a GRC should initially be placed in a men’s prison, but can apply to be transferred to a women’s prison based on evidence of “living as a woman”.

-Freedom of Information requests by Fair Play for Women in December 2020 revealed that there were 163 recorded transgender prisoners in England and Wales.
+Freedom of Information requests by Fair Play For Women in December 2020 revealed that there were 163 recorded transgender prisoners in England and Wales.
 Almost 50% had at least one conviction for a sexual offence.
 There is emerging evidence that the Prisons Service is failing to keep track of any of the data relating to transgender prisoners and in which estate they are accommodated.

 The rules for the Scottish Prison Service Gender Identity and Gender Reassignment Policy for those in our Custody go even further than the England and Wales policy.
 It makes no distinction between males with a GRC and those without one.
-It states
+It states:

 A male-to-female person in custody living permanently as a woman without genital surgery should be allocated to a female establishment.
 She should not be automatically regarded as posing a high sexual offence risk to other people in custody and should not be subject to any automatic restrictions of her association with other people in custody.